koonwen/The-C-Programming-Language-Exercises/README.md

 8. **Miscellaneous Functions** - `ungetc` only gurantees 1 character of pushback.
 You can execute system programs from within c programs by using the function `system(char *s)`.
 The difference between calloc and malloc is that calloc initializes storage to 0.

 ## Chapter 8 (The Unix System Interface):
-Summary : In order to allow our programs to gain access to the O.S services, the Unix operating system provides a set of system functions(system calls) which can be used by user programs to gain access to system resources.
+> Summary : In order to allow our programs to gain access to the O.S services, the Unix operating system provides a set of system functions(system calls) which can be used by user programs to gain access to system resources.
 1. **File descriptors** - In Unix, everything is represented as a file.
 The reason for this is that it establishes a uniform way of interacting with the various resources in a machine.
 Generally when performing a read/write operation to a file, the file must first must be open.
 The O.S, is responsible for providing the file descriptor (After checking permissions, etc.) which is the entry point to manipulate the file.
 The file descriptor is a small non-negative integer and is analogour to the file pointer described in the standard library.
 We learnt that stdin, stdout and stderr are in fact the file decriptors {0,1,2} opened by the O.S. whenever a program is run.
 All information about the opened file is maintained by the system.
-The user program only interacts with the file descriptor.
+The user program only interacts with the file descriptor. _(Read additional notes "Unix File descriptors vs Standard lib File pointers")_
 2. **Low Level I/O - Read and Write** - System calls are in effect the entry point in which user programs can use the hardware of the device.
 Thus far we have been using standard library I/O functions such as `getchar` and `putchar` but these functions are built using system calls.
 I.e. getchar(), is just pre-defined the read operation on the file descriptor 0 (which corresponds to stdin, by default the keyboard) with a size of 1 byte (because a char is 1 byte).
-However, do take note that there are other implementations of getchar that instead take more input but buffers them and hands out the char input one at a time.
+However, do take note that there are other implementations of getchar that instead take more input but buffers them and hands out the char input one at a time. _(Read additional notes "What is a stream & buffer?")_
 ```
 #include "syscalls.h"